 International Financial Reporting Standards ("IFRS") form the basis of Australian Accounting Standards adopted by the AASB.
 Certain requirements of AAS 25 however differ from the equivalent requirements that would be applied under IFRS.

-The financial statements were authorised for issue by the Directors of the Trustee, Vision Super Pty Ltd, on 23 September 2016.
+The financial statements were authorised for issue by the Directors of the Trustee, Vision Super Pty Ltd, on 24 September 2015.

-- 2. Summary of significant accounting policies (continued) - (c) Change of accounting policies
+(c) Change of accounting policies